forestgrape/coronavirus/6_prevention_and_treatment/temperature_modulation.md

+# Temperature and Humidity Modulation
-# Local Temperature and Humidity Modulation to treat Respiratory Virus Diseases including Covid
+Local Temperature and Humidity Modulation to treat Respiratory Virus Diseases including Covid

 [**in work, only summary somewhat complete**]